After the Avatar: Tilly Norwood and the Representation Market

 Tilly Norwood is a synthetic character, but the controversy around her reveals something real: the image economy is tilting away from documentation and toward fabrication-by-default.
 In such a context, the question is no longer “is this real?” but “who made this, under what conditions, and for whose benefit?”

-The challenge for artists, institutions and audiences will be to build new forms of visual literacy—ones capable of seeing not only the face, but the system behind it.
+The challenge for artists, institutions and audiences will be to build new forms of visual literacy—ones capable of seeing the face and the system behind it.

 News